Channel (programming)

 In computing, a channel is a model for interprocess communication and synchronization via message passing.
 A message may be sent over a channel, and another process or thread is able to receive messages sent over a channel it has a reference to, as a stream.
 Different implementations of channels may be buffered or not, and either synchronous or asynchronous.

-libthread channels
+channels

 The multithreading library, libthread, which was first created for the operating system Plan 9, offers inter-thread communication based on fixed-size channels.

 OCaml events

 The OCaml event module offers typed channels for synchronization.
 When the module's send and receive functions are called, they create corresponding send and receive events which can be synchronized.